microsoft/fast-pass/README.md

 10. After building and running you should run the following command in a separate instance:
     `swa start http://localhost:5043 --api-location http://localhost:7214`
 11. With the debugger open on your local host go to the local host port indicated by the emulator.
 For example:
+    `Azure Static Web Apps emulator started at http://localhost:4280.
+Press CTRL+C to exit.`

-12. Log in using one of the given options
+12. Log in to the version of the app residing at the port indicated by the emulator using one of the given options
-13. Begin submitting text
+13. Begin submitting text.
+For example:

-As the maintainer of this project, please make a few updates:

-- Improving this README.MD file to provide a great experience
-- Updating SUPPORT.MD with content about this project's support experience
-- Understanding the security reporting process in SECURITY.MD
-- Remove this section from the README
+    ```
+    Patient:
+    Patient H Sample

+    Provider's Pt ID:
+    6910828

+    Sex:
+    Female
+    ```

 ## Contributing